openmobilityfoundation/mobility-data-specification/policy/README.md

 - Speed-limit restrictions (e.g. "15 mph outside of downtown, 10 mph downtown")
 - Idle-time and disabled-time limitations (e.g. "5 days idle while rentable, 12 hours idle while unrentable, per device")
 - Trip fees and subsidies (e.g. "A 25 cent fee applied when a trip ends downtown")
+- Real-time emergency notifications (e.g. "A no travel geofence around a fire reported by a 911 call")
+- Large event policy rules (e.g. "No AVs or carshare near a planned stadium event, but 25 cent bikeshare subsidy when trips end near event")

 The machine-readable format allows Providers to obtain policies and compute compliance where it can be determined entirely by data obtained internally, and know what data is required from them and provided to them.